-- Not oversharing on social media.
-Asking our teens before we post about them.
-Keeping some things private and explaining why we are doing so
+- Avoid oversharing on social media.
+Ask our teens before we post about them

-- Giving teens our full attention when they talk to us, not glancing at our devices
+- Giving teens our full attention when they talk to us and avoid glancing at our devices

-- Fostering self-esteem of the teen on and off social media by supporting what the teen is about and his/her positive inner qualities, rather than promoting popularity and appearances
+- Foster the teen’s self-esteem on and off social media by supporting his/her positive inner qualities, rather than promoting popularity and appearances

 Conversation starters for parents:

 - The most important thing to know about starting conversations with teens is to be present and look for the opportunities they give us.
 Lecturing every time you get in the car will not get you anywhere.
 Listen when your teen talks and asks questions.
 If you are talking and your teen mentions a friend shared something on social media, ask your teen “What do you think is too much to share?” and insert your opinion in a caring, understanding way

 - Have conversations with your children about being intentional with social media, devices having a time and place, and making good choices for their future